 (I) The driver shall conduct a check of the vehicle at the completion of each trip to ensure that no child has been left on the vehicle.

 (J) Prior to transporting children, staff shall check the fuel level of the vehicle and fill it if necessary.
-Children shall not be in the vehicle when it is being refueled except when a trip is of such a length as to require refueling after starting with a full tank.
+Children shall not be in the vehicle when it is being refueled unless the trip is of such a length as to require refueling after starting with a full tank.

 (K) Smoking shall be prohibited in all vehicles when occupied by children.

-(L) A person trained in first aid and management of communicable disease and CPR in accordance with rule 5101:2-13-27 of the Administrative Code shall be present at the destination on all field trips and a person trained in first aid/management of communicable disease in accordance with rule 5101:2-13-27 of the Administrative Code shall be present in the vehicle for routine trips.
-The person providing coverage for this requirement must have both first aid and management of communicable diseases.
-Another staff member present at the destination of the field trip may provide coverage for CPR.
+(L) A person trained in first aid and management of communicable disease and CPR in accordance with rule 5101:2-13-27 of the Administrative Code shall be present at the destination on all field trips and a person trained in first aid and management of communicable disease in accordance with rule 5101:2-13-27 of the Administrative Code shall be present in the vehicle for routine trips.

-(M) A completed JFS 01234 "Child Enrollment and Health Information" (rev. 2/2009) shall be available for each child on all trips, except for routine walks.
+(M) A copy of a completed JFS 01234 "Child Enrollment and Health Information for Child Care Centers and Type A Homes" (rev. 9/2011) as required by rule shall be available for each child on all trips, except for routine walks.

 (N) The following shall be available on all trips including routine walks:

-(2) The completed JFS 01236 "Child Medical/Physical Care Plan" (rev. 09/2006) or equivalent form for any child who has health conditions which could require special procedures or precautions during the course of the trip.
-The type A home shall also take supplies needed to provide treatment;
+(2) The completed JFS 01236 "Child Care Plan for Health Conditions or Medical Procedures for Child Care Centers and Type A Homes" (rev. 9/2011) or equivalent form for any child who has health conditions which could require special procedures or precautions during the course of the trip.
+The type A home shall also take supplies needed to provide treatment .

 (3) A record listing each child on the trip.

-(4) A working cellular phone or other means of immediate communication which shall not be used by the driver while the vehicle is in motion.
+(4) A working cellular phone or other means of immediate communication.
+The phone shall not be used by the driver while the vehicle is in motion.

 (O) Except for routine trips to and from the child's school or home, each child on the trip shall have identification attached containing the type A home name, address, and a telephone number to contact in the event the child becomes lost.